Herbal medicine for hyperthyroidism in cats found safe and effective by holistic veterinarians and at-home healers.

 Determining the right treatment will depend on your personal preferences and your cat's health.
 It's important to get your cat's thyroid under control because untreated hyperthyroidism can lead to high blood pressure, increased stress on the heart and a list of other health problems.

-Fortunately, the variety of treatment options makes it possible to treat hyperthyroidism in just about any situation.
+Fortunately, the variety of treatment options includes herbal medicine for hyperthyroidism in cats and makes it possible to treat the disease in just about any situation.
 Today the 100% natural, organic herbal medicine for hyperthyroidism in cats that is preferred by more at-home healers, naturopathic physicians and holistic veterinarians is called Primalix ThyroPaws.

 Bugleweed lowers thyroid hormone activity and increases iodine absorption and availability.